dask/dask/docs/source/spark.rst

 One operation on a Spark RDD might add a node like ``Map`` and ``Filter`` to the graph.
 These are high-level operations that convey meaning and will eventually be turned into many little tasks to execute on individual nodes.
+This many-little-tasks state is only available internally to the Spark scheduler.

-Dask graphs skip this high-level representation and go directly to the "many little tasks" stage.
+Dask graphs skip this high-level representation and go directly to the many-little-tasks stage.
 As such one ``map`` operation on a dask collection will immediately generate and add possibly thousands of tiny tasks to the dask graph.

 This difference in the scale of the underlying graph has implications on the